WPezClasses/class-wp-ezclasses-admin-ui-cleanup-1/README.md

-class-wp-ezclasses-admin-ui-cleanup-1
+Class WP ezClasses Admin UI Cleanup 1
 =====================================

-Automates the removal of various elements within the WordPress admin UI.
+Engine that automates the cleanup of the WordPress Admin UI.

+Remove this, filter that, action ahoy.
+Things done on the regular (or not) all array / option driven.